alechenninger/blog/posts/fakes.md

 * We'd like tests to be easy to write, so we can write many, gain lots of confidence, ship less bugs.
 With less bugs to worry about, we can _spend more time shipping features over fixes_.

-These three [why stacks][why-stacks] all eventually converge at the same reason, the reason we write tests in the first place: to ship more value, more quickly (after all, [features which improve safety also improve speed][beyond-ops]).
+These three [why stacks][why-stacks] all eventually converge at the same reason, **the reason we write tests in the first place: to ship more value, more quickly** (after all, [features which improve safety also improve speed][beyond-ops]).
 While replacing collaborators can help as described, replacing collaborators *also* has effects directly counter to this end goal.
-Namely, _those replacements aren't what we actually ship_.
-If you go too far with mocking, what actually happens is that your feedback cycles _slow down_ because **you aren't actually seeing your code as it truly works until you deploy and get it in front of users**.
+Namely, those replacements aren't what we actually ship. **If you go too far with mocking, what actually happens is that your feedback cycles slow way down** because you aren't actually seeing your code as it truly works until you deploy and get it in front of users.
 If you don't have good monitoring, the situation is even worse: you'd never get the feedback at all!
 Your users could be broken, and you may never know.